Altarpiece of the Holy Sacrament: Description

 Max Friedländer describes the altarpiece as "a central panel showing the Last Supper ... and four other pictures, which make up the insides of the shutters, in tiers of two.
 At one time, these shutter presumably carried paintings on the outside as well, but of these nothing is preserved."

 The New Testament scene of the Last Supper is the theme of the central panel of the altarpiece, commissioned from Bouts by the Leuven Confraternity of the Holy Sacrament in 1464 and constitutes what Maruits Smeyers names the artist's "magnum opus."
 The orthogonal lines in the composition express the artist's strong understanding of linear perspective.
 The lines lead to a single vanishing point in the center of the mantelpiece above Christ's head.
 Though outside the room, the small side room has its own vanishing point, and neither it nor the vanishing point of the main room falls on the horizon of the landscape seen through the windows.

-The four surrounding panels interpret Old Testament scenes with elements of food that each anticipate the Gospels' Last Supper: Feast of Passover, Elijah in the Desert, Abraham Welcoming Melchizedek, and the Gathering of Manna.
+The four surrounding panels interpret Old Testament scenes with elements of food that each anticipate the Gospels' Last Supper: Feast of Passover, Elijah in the wilderness, Abraham Welcoming Melchizedek, and the Gathering of Manna.